Men: Health tips for your 50s and older

 Staying in fighting shape is one of your best defenses against cancer and other diseases.
 Use these tips to help you look and feel good in your 50s and beyond.

 PROBLEM: Cancer is more likely to show up in men age 50 and older.
-That’s why the majority of cancer screening exams begin at this age.
+That’s why the majority of cancer screening exams begin at this age for men.

 Cancer screening exams are medical tests done when you’re healthy.
 So, don’t wait for signs of illness to show up to get your check-up.
-You may think you don’t need to get tested because your body is working just fine – but that’s not true.
+You may think you don’t need to get tested because your body is working just fine.
+That’s not true.
 Cancer in its earliest stages usually has no telltale signs.

-And, finding and treating cancer as early as possible is your best chance at beating the disease.
-In the case of prostate cancer (the most common cancer in men), treating the disease at an early stage means you’ll be less likely to experience long-term side effects like impotence.
+Finding and treating cancer as early as possible is your best chance at beating the disease.
+In the case of prostate and colon cancer (common cancers in men), treating the disease at an early stage means you’ll be less likely to experience long-term side effects.

 FIX: Talk to your doctor about screening exams recommended for you.
 Your doctor can help you learn about your personal risk for cancer, and tell you what exams you should get and how often.

 PROBLEM: For some men age 50 and older, taking a daily supplement may help lower their chances of getting cancer and other diseases.
-But, our experts say beware.
+Our experts say beware.
 Supplements are not right for everyone.
 And, researchers are still unsure about whether or not supplements actually help prevent cancer.